tekperfect/devops-docs/docs/courses/10-Networking/lessons/networks.md

 A LAN is a privately operated network typically contained in a single building.

-A LAN operates at speeds of 10 Gbps or higher.
+A LAN can operate at speeds of 10 Gbps or higher.

 A LAN is less congested compared to other network types.